 CAMPANDO Maryknoll is for social justice and environmental leaders in LA County who are feeling burned out and need to recharge – with nature, with each other, and in the community of those who have spent their lives on the front lines.
 It’s an oasis of nourishment and reflection.

-Four CAMPANDO retreats are taking place throughout the year at the Maryknoll compound in Monrovia at the base of the San Gabriel Mountains.
-Fully complimentary, the weekend is for next-generation and established leaders, and includes only a small group of change-makers per event
+Retreats take place throughout the year at the Maryknoll compound in Monrovia at the base of the San Gabriel Mountains.
+The weekend is for next-generation and established leaders, and includes only a small group of change-makers per event

 CAMPANDO Maryknoll aims for the rejuvenation of mind, body and soul.
 The retreat combines a minimally structured program with maximal opportunity to walk the grounds, share stories of resistance with fellow travelers, and join in with any of the daily routines of the sisters who live in the Maryknoll community.